ecjbosu/RQuantInstall/README.md

 <li>forge.net rforge.net http://www.rforge.netTRUE TRUE TRUE TRUE</li>
 </ul>

+If you do not want to modify repositories then you can go to R-forge.r-project.org and manually install by copying and pasting the recommended install command, for example blotter is: install.packages("blotter", repos="http://R-Forge.R-project.org").

 Install R Studio

 Source script from R packages for the Ultimate Quant R: Requires RCurl to be installed.